 We will be taking a look at seven different Charles Dickens book covers so you can get some inspiration for how to make a book cover that stands out.

-Oliver Twist is one of the most famous books, which not only has been turned into countless covers, but also movies, too.
+Oliver Twist is one of Dickens’ most famous books, which not only had countless covers, but has been turned into movies, too.

-If you never read the book, it’s a story about a poor orphan born into the streets of London.
+If you’ve never read the book, it’s a story about a poor orphan born into the streets of London.

-When you first look at this cover, you will most likely feel something for Oliver, who is on the cover.
-You can see the people in the background turning their backs on him, but one helping hand reaching out.
-It says a lot about the storyline but gives enough intrigue to pull readers in.
+When you first look at this cover, you will most likely feel something for Oliver, the main focus of the cover.
+You can see the people in the background turning their backs on him, with one helping hand reaching out.
+It says a lot about the storyline while giving enough intrigue to pull readers in.

-If you are designing your book cover, you will want to think about how you can give a hint to what your story is about, but without giving the whole plot away.
+If you are designing your book cover, you will want to think about how you can hint at what your story is about without giving the whole plot away.

 Bleak House is one of his darker books since there is a murder mystery involved.
-Although the entire book doesn’t read like a true crime book or something similar, the cover pulls you in and makes you want to figure out what is going on in that house.
+Although the entire book doesn’t read like a true crime book or similar thriller, the cover pulls you in and makes you want to figure out what is going on in that house.

-You will want to think about the use (or lack) of color in your art cover.
-The lack of color in this cover gives it a completely different feel compared to if this was a bright and happy home on the cover.
+You will want to think about the use (or lack) of color in your book cover.
+The lack of color in this cover gives it a completely different feel compared to if a bright and happy home was featured on the cover.

 This version of A Tale of Two Cities is the 200th Anniversary Edition.
 If you take a look at it, there’s a lot of action happening on the cover.

-If you know about the book, you would know it takes place at the same time as the French Revolution, but if you didn’t, you would want to pick up the cover and figure out what is happening in this book.
+If you know about the book, you would know it takes place during the French Revolution, but if you didn’t, you would want to pick up the book to figure out what is happening in this book.